tomcat1234/WebQRReader/README.md

 Restriction:
  Text must be written by ASCII or UTF-8 encoding.(My UTF-8 decoder is buggy...)

 To use this decoder, your web site only includes two script files "mscorlib.js" of Script# and "ZXingQR.js".
 See example.
+This example must be delivered on your website, and you open that website by Chrome 18 dev channel or later.

 If you build this C# ZXingQR Project, you must download Script# and install it.
 This C# ZXingQR Project is NOT a normal .NET Framework project.